angeltodorov94/sports-news/README.md

 # Sports News

 Web Application where users can browse all kind of sports news.
+This single-page application is build with React as front-end and is communicating with a RESTful API build with Node.js/Express.

 * Guest Users have access to:
     * Home Page